 Telling time can be a tricky concept for little learners and tackling it often needs a lot of practice.
+This telling time activity is here to help!

-Thankfully, this super cute tulip matching game is a fun way to work on the hour and half hour marks on a clock in both digital and analog form.
+This super cute tulip matching game is a fun way to work on the hour and half hour marks on a clock in both digital and analog form.
 It’s the perfect activity to add to your spring centers!

 Grab your freebie below then hop over and snag some Flower Addition Puzzles for even more spring fun!